Updated on June 22, 2021

 Finally, we still recommend landlords work with their tenants and consider making special accommodations to commercial tenants that are struggling financially.
 Consider, the following questions before taking divisive action to evict:

-At Schorr Law, we truly believe that each case is unique.
+At Schorr Law, real estate attorney in California, truly believe that each case is unique.
 We try to help our landlord clients make smart litigation decisions that are tailored to their specific business needs.
 We also firmly think being proactive with tenants during this unique time is important for long term success.
 Plan now to avoid future delays and problems.
-Contact us today for a free consultation.
+Contact Los Angeles commercial lease dispute lawyers today for a free consultation.